Thibaut Courtois: 2014 World Cup

 Courtois played every minute during the 2014 FIFA World Cup qualification campaign, as Belgium qualified for its first major tournament since the 2002 FIFA World Cup.
 Throughout these qualifiers, he kept six clean sheets in ten matches.

 On 13 May 2014, Courtois was named in the squad to go to the 2014 FIFA World Cup.
 At the tournament, he played all five games of the Belgian team, starting with a 2–1 win against Algeria in Belo Horizonte.
 Courtois then managed to keep consecutive clean sheets in 1–0 wins against Russia and South Korea as the Red Devils reached the quarter-finals, where Argentina eliminated Belgium with Gonzalo Higuaín scoring the only goal of the match in the eighth minute.

 Euro 2016

 Courtois played every minute during Belgium's first eight games of their UEFA Euro 2016 qualification campaign, helping seal qualification for the first time in 16 years.
 However, he missed their last two games due to injury.

-Courtois and his side made it to the quarter-final, where they lost to Wales despite taking an early lead.
+Courtois and his side made it to the quarter-finals of Euro 2016, where they lost to Wales despite taking an early lead.
 Afterwards, Courtois hinted that Belgium coach Marc Wilmots was at fault for the loss and also stated that the defeat was the "biggest disappointment" of his career.